AtomicLemon/cpuminer/README.md

 ### Basic *nix build instructions: (Linux etc)
 ```
+sudo apt-get install libcurl4-openssl-dev
 ./autogen.sh	# only needed if building from git repo
 ./nomacro.pl	# in case the assembler doesn't support macros
 ./configure CFLAGS="-O3" # Make sure -O3 is an O and not a zero!
 make
 ```

 ### Notes for AIX users: